 If you attempt to start the CrashPlan app and it gets stuck on the CrashPlan splash screen displaying the error, "Unable to connect to backup engine, retry?", this article can help troubleshoot the issue.
 This error usually occurs because the CrashPlan service is not running.

 The CrashPlan app consists of two parts:

 These two pieces communicate over a local network connection that is built into every computer.
-When the CrashPlan app starts, the CrashPlan service attempts to connect back to itself.
-If it can't connect, the backup engine won't start.
+When the CrashPlan app starts, the graphical user interface and CrashPlan service attempt to connect to each other.
+If they can't connect, the graphical user interface won't start.

 The CrashPlan app version 3.4.1 and earlier is not compatible with Java 1.7.
 On October 16, 2012, Apple released an update to Java 1.6 that could cause your computer to use Java 1.7 by default.
 This WikiHow article can help you determine which version(s) of Java are installed on your computer.

 If the recommended solutions for all platforms didn't resolve the problem, try the following recommendations for Windows.

 You can verify that the CrashPlan service enabled from the Microsoft Services menu:

 If the "Unable to connect to backup engine" error returns after each reboot, this is usually caused by a Windows service causing a loopback conflict with the CrashPlan service at boot.
 To resolve this, you can delay CrashPlan's startup:

 If your system language is not set to English when the CrashPlan app is installed, the application starts and backs up but fails to open after rebooting the computer.
 To ensure that the CrashPlan app is able to open after rebooting: